Jaylton/jaylton/README.md

 # 💫 About Me:
-Computer Network Technician, Full Stack developer and Control and Automation Engineering student
+Computer Network Technician, Full Stack developer and Control and Automation Engineer

 ## 🌐 Socials: